kairosfuture/dcipher-workflows-api-python/README.md

 ## Handling errors

-When the API returns a non-success status code (that is, 4xx or 5xx response), a subclass of `dcipher.WorkflowFailedException` is raised, containing an error message.
+When the API returns a non-success status code (that is, 4xx or 5xx response), a subclass of `dcipher.APIStatusError` is raised, containing an error message.

 In case Timeout or Connection errors occur, the client auto-retries with exponential back-off using `tenacity`.